 THE LAST BEST HOPE

-To sneak peek ahead to the action item, I will be arguing for a very simple change.
+To take the action-item first, my argument will be for a very simple change.
 It will seem at first glance to be both trivial and something that we are already doing.
 Then, from a little deeper understanding, it will seem to be both undesirable and impossible.
 If I can persuade readers to stay with me over those hurdles then I think that as I build my case it will become understandable as our only sane option.
+Note: This essay was written before November 5th 2024, in hope of being able to get it published in time to possibly mitigate that day's disaster.
+Its main recommendation will now be far more difficult to implement.
+But it will also be, for the reasons given in its final few pages, far more crucial.

-My proposed change is our acceptance of on-demand-repeatable physical observation as our deepest determinant for knowledge.
-To unpack this a little; I mean our acceptance of the authority of our senses – in what we can see, hear, feel and smell; and on demand repeatably demonstrate through the senses of other people – as our most reliable basis for selection or rejection of any knowledge proposals.
+My recommended change is our acceptance of on-demand-repeatable physical observation as our deepest determinant for knowledge.
+To unpack this a little; I mean our acceptance of the authority of our senses – in what we can see, hear, feel and smell; and on demand repeatably demonstrate to others through their senses – as our most reliable basis for selection or rejection of any knowledge proposals.
 I do not mean ‘as our sole basis’.
 I am not suggesting abandonment of our old amygdala grounded subjective determinants (of fear and desire) in areas that we can see to be not yet within the scope of our on-demand-repeatable physical observations.
 I mean merely our binding commitment to these observations – which I will henceforth abbreviate to ODRPO – as that which we will not hold other knowledge in direct contravention of.
-To put it still more simply; I will be arguing for our acceptance of whatever on- demand repeatably and shareably looks like a duck, waddles like a duck, smells like a duck, quacks and so on, as a duck; however much we may desire or fear its being something else1.
+To put it still more simply; I will be arguing for our acceptance of whatever on-demand repeatably and shareably looks like a duck, waddles like a duck, smells like a duck, quacks and so on, as a duck; however much we may desire or fear some other conclusion1.

 As just suggested, most of us now believe ourselves to have already made this commitment.
-But such belief has been self-deceptive, in that we can on demand repeatably see ourselves to have been propagating systems of emotionally seductive yet blatantly contra-ODRPO knowledge.
+But such belief is self-deceptive, in that we can on demand repeatably see ourselves to be maintaining systems of emotionally seductive yet blatantly contra-ODRPO knowledge.
 We have been doing this from evolutionarily adaptive and broadly sympathetic motives, but it has always involved serious collateral damage.
 We have been unable to see such damage exactly because of its adaptivity; essentially, in a broader and deeper analog of our oil companies being unable to see global climate disruption.
 But I will show in this essay that, on balance, our propagation of directly contra-ODRPO knowledge systems as reality no longer is adaptive.
 The oldest and deepest of such systems are our religions.

 To illustrate: Each of our main religions offers as initial justification for our belief in its central supernatural being the historical occurrence of a specific set of directly contra-science events.
 For example, for Christianity this set includes spontaneous combustion of wet wood, staffs being turned into snakes (and back again), our planet’s rotation being stopped for 12 hours (to enable completion of a battle in which God’s forces were winning), a person being turned into a pillar of salt, virgin birth, walking on water (and turning it into wine), reanimation after three days of being dead, and anti-gravity ascent into the sky.
 These events are offered within Christianity’s foundational text, the Bible, as our justifications for belief in its supernatural being, God.